Plymouth Duster

-The original Plymouth Duster is a semi-fastback two-door coupe version of the compact-sized Plymouth Valiant automobile that was marketed by Plymouth in the U.S. from 1970 to 1976 model years.
+The original Plymouth Duster is a semi-fastback two-door coupe version of the compact-sized Plymouth Valiant automobile that was marketed by Plymouth in the U.S. from 1970 until 1976 model years.

 History

 The Duster coupe provided the compact-sized Plymouth Valiant with a sporty body style to attract customers.
 The car was a $15 million effort to update the Valiant for the 1970 model year.
-The Valiant badge appeared only on the first model year Dusters, and continued to be used on all the companion 4-door sedan and 2-door Valiant Scamp hardtop models.
-The Duster was built on the Valiant platform and shared the same front end sheet metal, but featured a different design from the cowl back.
+The Valiant badge appeared only on the first model year Dusters, and continued to be used on all the companion four-door sedan and two-door Valiant Scamp hardtop models.
+The Duster was built on the Valiant platform and shared the same front-end sheet metal, but featured a different design from the cowl back.

-The Duster was also positioned to compete with Ford's slightly smaller semi-fastback Maverick compact car and the AMC Hornet that were both also introduced in 1970, and the slightly larger semi-fastback Chevrolet Nova whose design was introduced in 1968.
-While the Maverick, Hornet, and Nova were offered in a 4-door sedan body style, the Duster nameplate was used only for the 2-door coupe.
+The Duster was also positioned to compete with Ford's slightly smaller semi-fastback Maverick compact car and the AMC Hornet, which were both introduced in 1970.
+It also competed with the somewhat larger semi-fastback Chevrolet Nova, whose design was introduced in 1968.
+While the Maverick, Hornet, and Nova were offered in a four-door sedan body style, the Duster nameplate was used only for the two-door coupe.
 The Duster was also marketed as an alternative to the original Volkswagen Beetle, as well as the new class of domestic subcompact cars such as the Chevrolet Vega.

 Numerous trim and option package variants of the Duster were offered with names that included Feather Duster, Gold Duster, Silver Duster, Space Duster, Duster Twister, Duster 340, and Duster 360.
-These marketing variations of the basic Duster design targeted customers seeking economy, cargo capacity, and/or performance.
+These Duster design marketing variations targeted customers seeking economy, cargo capacity, and/or performance.

-After failed negotiations with Warner Brothers for use of the Tasmanian Devil cartoon, the Duster's "twister" logo and font logo was created by Chrysler's Thomas Bertsch (1952–1987).
-Bertsch was the director of the interior styling and design studio for much of his career.
+After failed negotiations with Warner Brothers to use the Tasmanian Devil cartoon, Thomas R. Bertsch created the Duster's "twister" logo and font.
+Bertsch (1952–1987) was the manager of the Interior Body Development Studio at Chrysler for much of his career.
 Many corresponding graphics were used for different trim packages over the years.